SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

 Now Jekyll does also include ADVANCED techniques for enhancing your posts, however, these are a little much for this article.

 To learn more about [Jekyll Liquid Syntax](https://jekyllrb.com/docs/liquid/), have a look through the [documentation on the subject](https://jekyllrb.com/docs/liquid/).
-Although fair warning, it is not for the feint hearted.
+Although fair warning, it is not for the faint hearted.

 But it can become very useful as you get used to writing on your GitHub pages site.
 I only mention it so you have something to refer to later.